fitchos/mqa-prometheus/README.md

 voltage_sensors = false
 ```

-When no configuration is specified, all metric collectors run by default.
+When no configuration file is specified, all metric collectors run by default.

 ### Utilities to manage exporters
 Three utilities are available to: